ongyx/sandboxrepo/README.md

 For OpenTerm, tarball(tar -czvf) the whole .prideland command folder and submit a pull request, with a appropiate description in the metadata.plist file.
 Because spkg in OpenTerm relies on a RELEASE file, your package name will also be added there.

-For Libterm (spkg is still wip), tarball(tar -czvf) the .py command by *itself* and submit a pull request.
-(Make sure its not nested in another folder!) spkg in Libterm is more advanced, and will automatically get the package name from the [Github REST API](https://api.github.com/repos/sn3ksoftware/sandboxrepo/contents/libterm) so a RELEASE file is not needed.
+For Libterm (spkg is still wip), zip the .py command (stored in ~/Library/scripts) by *itself* and submit a pull request.
+(Make sure its not nested in another folder!)
+If you had not installed zip yet, install with “package install zip”. spkg in Libterm is more advanced, and will automatically get the package name from the [Github REST API](https://api.github.com/repos/sn3ksoftware/sandboxrepo/contents/libterm) so a RELEASE file is not needed.
 Just upload the package and everybody can download it right away.